anujb/blog/_posts/2020-08-27-reverse-resume.md

 title:  Reverse Resume
 ---

 Inspired by Dave Cahill's post on his [Reverse Resume]( https://medium.com/not-a-straight-line/a-reverse-resume-89b0fbe07cb7) I thought it was an interesting time to reflect on my own journey.
-I particiarly like that it helps to capture the non-linear and unique experiences that are often ommitted in the journey.
+I particularly like that it helps to capture the non-linear and unique experiences that are often omitted in the journey.

 So here we go —